 Figure 2.5 - Create new API Spec

-On selecting, you’ll get a dialogue box as shown in the 2.6, wherein you can enter the API Title following the naming convention.
-In case we’re designing a System API, which is evident from title (see Figure 2.6).
+On selecting, you’ll get a dialogue box as shown in the Figure 2.6, wherein you can enter the API Title following the naming convention.
+In this case, we’re designing a System API, which is evident from title having keyword sys, denoting System API.